ADULT ICE HOCKEY CLUB - CONSTITUTION

-K. The year-end Tournament Play-off format shall be a 3 game round robin where division clusters of 3, 4, 5 or 6 teams are clustered in a group.
+K. The year-end Tournament Play-off format shall be round robin divisional clusters of 3, 4, 5 or 6 teams are clustered in a group.
 The top two teams in each cluster shall advance to a one game final vs. each other.
 The League Manager and League President shall select teams for each tournament cluster based on their review of each teams ability, skill level, goaltending, season stats including goals for and goals against (+/-) and will also consider past game results vs. teams within their conference.
 The League Manager and League President shall decide the tournament format and clusters on or before February 1 and the Challenge Cup Tournament Schedule shall be posted on-line by February 8.
 The tournament schedule will be posted at this time so players can get time off work and or plan their family vacations in advance of fall/winter season ending.
 Where a regular season team is not able to dress a team for the Challenge Cup Tournament, the League has the right to alter the team clusters to insure a playoff can be achieved.

 L. All League Suspensions shall be based on AIHC rules and regulations and Arena Policy and Regulations.
 The executive of the AIHC also hold the right to suspend Teams, Team Managers and individual players that are deemed to be violating the framework of this Constitution and or acting in a manner that violates any part of the AIHC rules, regulations or arena policy.
 A Fighting Major Penalty is an AUTOMATIC 3 GAME SUSPENSION.
 Dropping Gloves to challenge someone to a fight is considered an AUTOMATIC FIGHTING MAJOR in the AIHC.